mylesagray/homebridge-blueair/README.md

 An explaination of the config is below, a `config-example.json` is also provided along with the plugin for ease of use.

+For instructions on how to retrieve your apikey [see here](https://github.com/mylesgray/homebridge-blueair/wiki/API_Key).

 ```
   {
     "accessory": "BlueAir",